Fractional Quantum Hall Anyons via the Algebraic Topology of Exotic Flux Quanta: Conclusion Outlook

 It is curious to note in this respect that {\it 1-dimensional} junctions between super- and semiconductors have received much attention in recent years as potential but so far elusive substrates for anyonic topological phases (cf. footnote \ref{MZMs}), while here we are predicting a viable configuration of {\it 2-dimensional} superconducting islands inside(semiconducting) FQH systems that have already been experimentally verified to attain topological phases.

 In any case, the analysis here shows that the novel non-Lagrangian and non-perturbative tool of exotic quantization of FQH flux may shed valuable new insights on the old mystery (\cite[\S 5.1]{Jain07}\cite[\S 1]{Jain20}) of the emergence and nature of anyonic quasi-particles in FQH systems and might usefully inform experimental searches for previously unrecognized effects.
+This particular concerns {\it anomalous} FQH effects in fractional Chern insulators, we discuss this in \cite{SS25-FQAH}.

-We highlight that the choice of classifying space $\hotype{A} = S^2$ is in a sense only the simplest candidate; variants are possible --- notably twisting (cf. footnote \ref{TwistedCohomotopy}) and equivariantizations accounting for symmetry-protection (cf. \cite{SS23-TopOrder}), which may potentially account for further fine structure.
+We highlight that the choice of classifying space $\hotype{A} = S^2$ is in a sense only the simplest candidate; variants are possible --- notably twisting (cf. footnote \ref{TwistedCohomotopy}) and equivariantizations accounting for symmetry-protection (cf. \cite{SS23-TopOrder}\cite{SS25-FQAH}), which may potentially account for further fine structure.
 In particular, exotic flux quantization is not restricted to the topological flux sector, but, via its differential refinement, governs the full physical field content (cf. \cite[\S 3.3]{SS25-Flux}) where, for instance, the actual distances between anyon cores may be resolved for their effect.

 In view of our original derivation of the construction presented here via ``geometric engineering'' on M5-brane worldvolumes (footnote \ref{GeometricEngineering}) it is particularly natural to compare the super-geometric enhancement of exotic flux-quantization (\cite{GSS24-FluxOnM5}\cite{SS25-TQBitsSugra}) to effective super-symmetry of (excitations of) FQH systems, which has been reported recently \cite{GromovMartinecRyu20}\cite{PBFGP23}.
 We hope to further discuss this elsewhere.